 - 1. Whether the teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - 2.
 Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived. - 3.
-The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree. - 4.
+Whether the teacher is teaching in the field of discipline of the certification of the teacher. - 4.
 Whether the child is provided services by paraprofessionals and, if so, their qualifications.